 Chief Executive Officer

-Andrea Newland joins Melanoma New Zealand in January 2019.
+Andrea Newland joined Melanoma New Zealand in January 2019.

 With more than 20 years’ combined experience in marketing, communications and the not-for-profit sector, Andrea will drive a comprehensive fundraising programme to enable Melanoma New Zealand to invest further in its strategic objectives of championing prevention, promoting early detection and increasing access to high quality clinical care.

 Before joining Melanoma New Zealand, Andrea spent more than nine years at the Starship Foundation (a social-profit organisation raising funds for the national children’s hospital) where she headed up the Marketing, Communications, Events and Corporate Partnerships functions.

 A qualified and experienced journalist, Andrea has worked closely both in and with the media her entire career.
 Previous roles include Editor of the National Business Review magazine and Associate Editor of Management magazine.
 Andrea also has a Bachelor of Laws from the University of Auckland.

 She is a trustee on the St Cuthbert’s College Educational Trust Board.